jokandre/MachineLearning-Demos/README.md

-# Gradient Descent
+# Gradient Descent from scratch

+One variable linear regression with gradient descent.

-*Comparing and analysing gradient descent implementations*
+### Comparing and analysing gradient descent implementations

 myGradient.py was inspired by Andrew Ng's Machine Learning course on Coursera.